-Michael Shor has over 30 years' experience successfully representing private parties and foreign governments in international trade disputes and negotiations, international investment disputes, and in counseling companies on customs compliance.
+Michael Shor is co-head of the firm's International Trade practice group.
+He has over 35 years' experience successfully representing private parties and foreign governments in international trade disputes and negotiations, international investment disputes, and in counseling companies on customs compliance.
 He has defended scores of unfair trade investigations, in the United States as well as in China and Mexico, representing companies or governments in Canada, China, Chile, Colombia, Germany, India, Indonesia, Japan, Korea, Turkey, and the United States.
 He has had notable success in obtaining novel solutions for industries and products requiring departures from traditional agency methodologies, and in crafting creative settlements to trade disputes.

 He has been lead counsel in some 40 appeals of US international trade decisions before US courts and North American Free Trade Agreement (NAFTA) panels.
 He has worked with both foreign governments and private parties in World Trade Organization (WTO) panel and appellate body proceedings.